vitaly-krugl/interview-prep/work_samples/README.md

 https://github.com/pika/pika : pika is a popular python AMQP client.

-* I completely re-wrote the [BlockingConnection adapter](https://github.com/pika/pika/blame/f72b58f5181f48b362a86a2fa1226ec88ddf400c/pika/adapters/blocking_connection.py), which remedied many systemic bugs in the legacy version and resulted in upwards of 40X performance improvement.
+* I completely re-wrote the [BlockingConnection adapter](https://github.com/pika/pika/blame/f72b58f5181f48b362a86a2fa1226ec88ddf400c/pika/adapters/blocking_connection.py), which remedied many systemic bugs in the legacy version and resulted in 40X publish performance improvement.
+Eliminated a great deal of difficult-to-maintain duplicate logic in favor of code reuse of the asynchronous pika stack via `SelectConnection` adapter.

 * I also made fixes to other parts of the code in pika that improved stability, performed code reviews, provided guidance to other contributors, and implemented a [complete acceptance test suite for the blocking adapter](https://github.com/pika/pika/blame/f72b58f5181f48b362a86a2fa1226ec88ddf400c/tests/acceptance/blocking_adapter_test.py)